vchrombie/grimoirelab-toolkit/CONTRIBUTING.md

 The `category` field maps the category of the change, valid options are: added, fixed, changed, deprecated, removed, security, performance, other.
-**Category field is mandatory.** The `notes` field should have a description explaining about the changes in the code.
+**Category field is mandatory.** The `notes` field should have a description explaining the changes in the code.

-These changelog entries would be included in the release notes which is read by users who might not know anything about the internals of the code.
+These changelog entries would be included in the release notes which are read by users who might not know anything about the internals of the code.
 The `notes` should be written in simple language that is understandable by the audience.
-Remember you can write blocks of text using `>` character at the beginning of each block.
+Remember you can write blocks of text using the `>` character at the beginning of each block.
 See the above given example.

 These notes will be included in the release notes.
-Community contributors and core team members are encouraged to add their name to the `author` field.
+Community contributors and core team members are encouraged to add their names to the `author` field.

 #### What warrants a changelog entry

 - Any change in the code that directly affects the GrimoireLab users **must** have a changelog entry.
 These changelog entries should be written to the `releases/unreleased/` directory.
 - New updates, Bug fixes **should** have a changelog entry.
 - Performance improvements **should** have a changelog entry.